DRY EYE SYNDROME

 Tears are essential for healthy eyes and vision.

 Dry Eye Syndrome, or DES, is a condition caused by a lack of naturally producing tears.
 Tears are an essential aspect of eye health because they lubricate the surface of the eyes, keeping them moist and comfortable.
 When the body is unable to produce an adequate amount of tears, the eyes can begin to dry out, leading to itchy, red, and painful eyes.

-At Bay Bloor Optometry, we are leaders in treatments for Dry Eye Syndrome patients in Yorkville, Ontario.
+At Bay Bloor Optometry, we are leaders in treatments for Dry Eye Syndrome patients in Toronto, Ontario.
 If you or a loved one suffers from DES, speak with Casey Tepperman and schedule a consultation to learn how we can help.